zhaoweicai/cascade-rcnn/README.md

 ### MS-COCO

-In all MS-COCO experiments, we use `train2017` for training, and `val2017` (a.k.a. `minival`) for validation, and `test-dev` for final evaluation.
+In all MS-COCO experiments, we use `train2017` for training, and `val2017` (a.k.a. `minival`) for validation.
 Follow [MS-COCO website](http://cocodataset.org/#download) to download images/annotations, and set-up the COCO API.

 Assumed that your local COCO dataset copy is at `/your/path/to/coco`, make sure it has the following directory structure: